airr-community/airr-standards/docs/datarep/overview.rst

 **Null values**

-*All fields can be null.* (Even for columns that are described as "required".)
-This should be encoded as an empty string.
+*All fields can be null.* Even for columns that are described as "required".
+A null value should be encoded as an empty string.

 **File names**